UditSax3na/RapidRental/README.md

  - MySQL

 ## Description
-- Tkinter-based application for vehicle rental management
-- Uses MySQL for data storage
-- Allows easy input and tracking of vehicle details (ID, price, model, availability)
+Rapid Rental is a user-friendly Tkinter application designed to efficiently manage vehicle rental data.
+It provides a streamlined interface for:

+- **Vehicle Storage**: Storing essential vehicle details like ID, make, model, year, and availability status.
+- **Customer Records**: Recording customer information such as name, contact details, and rental history.
+- **Rental Management**: Tracking rental periods, rental fees, and vehicle returns.
+- **Data Search** : Quickly searching for specific vehicles or customer records based on various criteria.

 ### Steps to run this application
 - #### Step 1
-\t\t\t\tRun the Database&TableCreation file to create database "rapidrental" and first table "item"
+&nbsp;&nbsp;&nbsp;&nbsp;Run the Database&TableCreation file to create database "rapidrental" and first table "item"